rust-lang/rfcs/text/2103-tool-attributes.md

 ## Proposed for immediate implementation

 There is an attribute path white list of the names of tools shipped with the Rust distribution.
-Any crate can use an attibute path starting with those names and the attribute will not trigger the custom attribute lint or require a macro feature gate.
+Any crate can use an attribute path starting with those names and the attribute will not trigger the custom attribute lint or require a macro feature gate.